fchastanet/bash-tools-framework/CompileCommand.md

 FRAMEWORK_SRC_DIRS=()

 # export here all the variables that will be used in your templates
-# Use this when variables are common to most of your bin files
+# Use this when variables are common to most of your bin files.
 # You can alternatively use VAR_* directive to declare a constant
 # specific to your bin file
 export REPOSITORY_URL="https://github.com/fchastanet/bash-tools-framework"